Company Registration at CIPC, SARS, COID, CUSTOMS, CIDB & More

 That’s why Company name Reservation is the first step to registering a Company.

 Here’s exactly what is needed for registering a company online.
-Please note that we do not require any documents from you – the only Company Registration requirements is your SA ID number and address.
+Please note that we do not require any documents from you – the only Company Registration requirements are your SA ID number and address.

 If you’re not a South African citizen, you can still register a company.
 Take a look at the following blog post we did: Foreign Nationals in South Africa

-After you’ve decided which Company Structure will work best for you and what your new Company Name will be, the next step would be reserve your Company Name.
+After you’ve decided which Company Structure will work best for you and what your new Company Name will be, the next step would be to reserve your Company Name.

 We include fast-tracked Name Reservation with our Company Registration service here.
 Consequently, I won’t be discussing that step here.
 You can click HERE to talk to an expert who will walk you through the process and get you started.